Wednesday, January 13, 2021 / by Zifan Gao

 Leslieville began as a small village in the mid 19th century when George Leslie (after whom the community is named) moved to the area and opened the Toronto Nurseries, which became the largest horticulture business in the country.
 Most of Leslieville's residents were gardeners or employed at one of the brick-making factories in the area.
 Leslie's home at Queen and Leslie no longer exists but the general store that the family owned near Queen and Jones still remains.

-With its quaint tree-lined streets, Leslieville is ...
+With its quaint tree-lined streets, Leslieville is home to seve5 ...